travis-ci/docs-travis-ci-com/user/languages/r.md

   [cran2deb4ubuntu PPA][launchpad].
   These installs will be faster than source installs, but may not always be the most recent version.
 Specify the name just as you would when installing from CRAN.
-On OS X builds and builds without `sudo: required`, these packages are installed from source.
+On OS X builds these packages are installed from source.

 - `r_packages`: A list of R packages to install via `install.packages`.